 For enquiries contact Tim Beaumont

-As one of the nation’s favourite actresses, RADA trained MAXINE PEAKE has enjoyed a prolific career as a theatre, television and film actress with many career highlights including THE THEORY OF EVERYTHING, THE FALLING, THE VILLAGE, SILK, SHAMELESS, DINNERLADIES and many award-winning TV dramas and theatre productions.
+As one of the nation’s favourite actresses, RADA trained MAXINE PEAKE has enjoyed a prolific career as a theatre, television and film actress with many career highlights including THE THEORY OF EVERYTHING, THE FALLING, THE VILLAGE, SILK, SHAMELESS, DINNERLADIES, THREE GIRLS and many award-winning TV dramas and theatre productions.
 Constantly looking for new challenges and surprising audiences, she has already played a range of colourful and award-winning characters, most notably Myra Hindley in SEE NO EVIL and the title role in HAMLET which was at the Manchester Royal Exchange and then filmed and released as a feature film in cinemas in the UK and USA.
 Regarded by critics as an important adaptation of one of Shakespeare’s finest tragedies, The Guardian described Maxine as ‘a delicately ferocious Prince’ with The Times writing ‘Maxine Peake and company make this 400-year-old revenge tragedy come alive in a way you’ve never quite seen before.”